 If the obligations of the EU and UK standard for the product are the same (which they will be immediately after the UK leaves the EU) and the product has been legitimately affixed with CE marking, an additional Declaration of Performance is not required for the UK market.

 13. For how long will the UK continue to accept CE marked products?

 It is intended that this will be for a time-limited period.
 Government will consult businesses before taking a decision on future arrangements.

 14. What is meant in the Regulations by ‘place on the market’ and ‘making a product available on the market’?

 References in the UK regime to ‘the market’ will mean the United Kingdom market, rather than meaning the EU market.
 Apart from that, these definitions will be unchanged and so operators do not need to change their approach in this regard.

 ‘Placing on the market’ means the first making available of a construction product on the UK market.

 ‘Making available on the market’ means any supply of a construction product for distribution or use on the UK market in the course of a commercial activity, whether in return for payment or free of charge.

-Exit day is when the UK leaves the European Union as a member state – at 11pm UK time on 12 April 2019 if there’s no deal or 11pm UK time 22 May 2019 if there’s a deal.
+Exit day is when the UK leaves the European Union as a member state – at 11pm UK time on 31 October 2019 if there’s no deal.